 Applying for a Direct Loan

 After completing the general Financial Aid Application Process, the Financial Aid Office will automatically award you a Direct Loan in the "Offered" status on your Financial Aid Award Letter.

 Accepting the Direct Loan

-*Allow 5 days office processing time after completing E-mpn and Entrance counseling for loans to appear on your account*
+*Please allow 5 days office processing time after completing E-mpn and Entrance counseling for loans to appear on your account*

 To recieve the student loan you must: